SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 cf login -a <API endpoint URL>
 ```

-To discover what the endpoint URL is, you can just look in the BTP Cockpit, where it's shown as the value for "API Endpoint":
+To discover what the endpoint URL is, you can just look in the BTP Cockpit, where it's shown as the value for "API Endpoint" in the "Cloud Foundry Environment" section.

 ![API endpoint visible in the BTP cockpit](assets/api-endpoint-in-cockpit.png)